mwittig/pimatic-milight-reloaded/README.md

  repetitions ranging within a value range from 0 to 10000.
 Invalid values will be silently transformed to the closest valid value.

-#### MilightFullColorZone
+#### MilightFullColorZone and Milight8ChannelFullColorZone

-MilightFullColorZone is used for the full color (RGB WW/CW) lights supported iwth the new iBox controllers.
+MilightFullColorZone is used for the full color (RGB WW/CW) lights supported with the new iBox controllers.
+ Milight8ChannelFullColorZone is used with the new 8-channel remote controller along with full color (RGB WW/CW) lights.
+The new remote can manage up to 8 zones.
+Note, the 8-channel remote controller is not supported with all iBox controllers.
+It has been reported to work with recent makes of the iBox2 controller.

 ```json
 {